Table of Contents

 What it is: The mineral zinc affects multiple systems in your body and is especially important for your immune system and metabolism.
 It’s implicated in everything from helping your wounds heal to boosting your immune system to fight off the common cold!

 The conundrum with zinc and vegetarians is an interesting one.
-Even though plenty of vegan-friendly foods contain this important mineral, the plant-based providers of zinc can also contain chemicals like phytate that can inhibit your body’s ability to absorb it all.
+Even though plenty of vegan-friendly foods contains this important mineral, the plant-based providers of zinc can also contain chemicals like phytate that can inhibit your body’s ability to absorb it all.

 Where to get Zinc